akevinbailey/Api-Tester/README.md

 Api-Tester has the potential to make your computer unresponsive by maxing out all of its CPU cores.
 This is especially dangerous when running Api-Tester on a remote machine, as the remote session could be frozen until the test is finished.
 Be cautions when leaving `-seepTime` set to `0` and setting `-numThreads` to more than your CPU cores.
-Also, setting `-keepConnectsOpen` can also cause the computer run out of ports or make it unresponsive due to excessive resource utilization.
+Also, setting `-keepConnectsOpen` can cause the computer run out of ports or make it unresponsive due to excessive resource utilization.